Stimulationparalysis/chat-space/README.md

 |group_id|references|null: false, foreign_key: true|

 ### Association
-- has_many :groups, through: members
+- has_one :group, through: member
-- has_many :users, through: members
+- has_one :user, through: member

 ## usersテーブル